Rostlab/nalaf/meeting-5-30.md

 ## Meeting Juan Skype April the 30th

 ### Carsten relevant things
-* continuous process of extending rules for annotation guidelines
+* continuous process of extending rules for annotation guidelines (when pipeline and results then analyse for false-negatives to increase recall --> to find new patterns + extend white-/blacklists)
-* presentation introduction bthesis rostlab on the 13th of May
+* **presentation introduction bthesis** rostlab on the 13th of May
   * how many slides?
 (3-6 ? -> 5-10 min)
   * add analysis part? or mention would like to extend the bachelor
 * work together with others